markliu02/markliu02.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently an associate professor (not tenured yet) at the [Department of Foreign Languages and Literatures](https://www.dfll.tsinghua.edu.cn/index.htm) of Tsinghua University.
-Prior to this, I completed my Ph.D at [Rutgers](https://ling.rutgers.edu), and briefly worked at Hunan University.
+Prior to this, I completed my Ph.D in the [Rutgers Department of Linguistics](https://ling.rutgers.edu), and briefly worked at Hunan University.

+I work on semantics and pragmatics.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.